laravel/docs/upgrade.md

 > {note} We attempt to document every possible breaking change.
 Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.

+### Updating Dependencies

+Update your `laravel/framework` dependency to `5.4.*` in your `composer.json` file.

+In order to continue using the `tinker` Artisan command, you should also install the `laravel/tinker` package:

+    composer require laravel/tinker

+Once the package has been installed, you should add the `Laravel\Tinker\TinkerServiceProvider` to your `config/app.php` configuration file.

 ### Authorization

 #### The `getPolicyFor` Method